-Your server or personal computer just stopped working because the system partition ran full of data.
-You need to free up disk space fast and this means deleting large files right now!
-But which ones will yield the best results?
-No point in wildly deleting data here and there in the hope of somehow hitting the space hogs.
+Your server or personal computer just stopped working because the system partition ran out of space.
+You need to free up disk space urgently and this is done easiest by deleting some large files!

-- creation, last change, and last access dates
+- The creation, last change, and last access dates

-The "Top 100 Files"-tab shows the 100 largest files, thus helping you check for unwanted disk space usage and clean your hard disk of unnecessary clutter.
+The "Top 100 Files"-tab shows the 100 largest files, thus helping you check for unwanted disk space usage and quick emergency disk cleaning of unnecessary clutter.

 You need to check a single account on your machine?
 We recommend SpaceObServer, our database based disk space manager!